maroha/superior/homework_1.md

 Yes.
 14. Where do you want to store the log files of waiter's clock-in's, cash-ins/outs etc?
 This data will be stored at DB table.
+  * **Miks peaks kasutajaid olema huvitatud sellest, kus POS andmeid salvestatakse?
+Niguinii hoitakse kõiki anmeid ju andmebaasides.**
 15. Do you need a tutorial after your first log in?
 No.
 16. How are your employees getting their money transfered to their account after you acquire their hours worked from the POS?
 Accountant gets that data, and make employees trasfer.
+  * **Kas POS peaks siis ka töötajate palkasid haldama?**
 17. Should waiters have the option to delete a check or should it be only for managers?
 No, it can make head waiter.
+  * **Ma eeldan et sa checki all mõtled tellimust?
+Kas iga kelner ei peaks mitte oma tellimusi saama hallata ning pea kelner saab kõigi teise tellimusi hallata?**
-18. Can you whatch all waiters logs?
+18. Can you watch all waiters logs?
 Yes.
 19. What has bad with old POS?
 Every restaurant has its own POS.
-  * **Mis selle küsimuse mõte on, vastus midagi ka ei selgita?**
+  * **Mis selle küsimuse mõte on, vastus midagi selgita?**
 20. Do you need to have an option to enter special offers?
 Yes, to order goods from the warehouse.
 21. Do you need system administrator in your restaurant?
 Yes, it would be great.
+  * **Kas see pole mitte ilmne, et igal süsteemil on vajali süsteemi administraator?**
 30. Do you need an overview of warehouse current state?
 Yes.
 31. Do you have daily, weekly or any interval discounts for certain purchases?